-The Company also has certain contingent obligations related to acquisitions made after the adoption in January 2009 of the FASB guidance for business combinations.
-In accordance with the current guidance, contingent consideration associated with business combinations must be recorded at its fair value at the time of the acquisition and reflected at current fair value for each subsequent reporting period thereafter until settled.
+The Company has contingent obligations related to acquisitions which are accounted for as business combinations.
+Contingent consideration associated with business combinations is recorded at its fair value at the time of the acquisition and reflected at current fair value for each subsequent reporting period thereafter until settled.
 The Company records these fair value changes in its statements of operations as acquisition transaction expenses.
 The contingent consideration is generally subject to payout following the achievement of future performance targets and a portion is expected to be payable in the next twelve months.
-As of December 31, 2013, the Company has accrued \$1.9 million in other current liabilities and \$4.0 million in other long-term liabilities and, as of December 31, 2012, the Company had accrued \$2.5 million in other current liabilities, representing the fair value of these estimated payments.
-The last contingency period for which the Company has an outstanding contingent payment is for the period ending December 2017.
+As of December 31, 2014, the Company has accrued \$0.1 million in other current liabilities and \$8.8 million in other long-term liabilities and, as of December 31, 2013, the Company had accrued \$1.9 million in other current liabilities and \$4.0 million in other long-term liabilities, representing the fair value of these estimated payments.
+The last contingency period for which the Company has an outstanding contingent payment is for the period ending May 2019.
 See Note 6-Fair Value Measurements for further discussion related to the valuation of these contingent payments.

 During 2006, in connection with the Company's acquisition of Historic Theatre Group, the Company guaranteed obligations related to a lease agreement.
-In the event of default, the Company could be liable for obligations through the end of 2035 which have future lease payments (undiscounted) of approximately \$21.5 million as of December 31, 2013.
-The scheduled future minimum rentals for this lease for the years 2014 through 2018 are \$1.6 million each year.
+In the event of default, the Company could be liable for obligations through the end of 2035 which have future lease payments (undiscounted) of approximately \$20.0 million as of December 31, 2014.
+The scheduled future minimum rentals for this lease for the years 2015 through 2019 are \$1.6 million each year.
 The venues under the lease agreement were included in the sale of the Company's North American theatrical business in 2008.
 The buyer has assumed the Company's obligations under the guaranty, however the Company remains contingently liable to the lessor.
-The Company believes that the likelihood of a material liability being triggered under this lease is remote, and no liability has been accrued for these contingent lease obligations as of December 31, 2013.
+The Company believes that the likelihood of a material liability being triggered under this lease is remote, and no liability has been accrued for these contingent lease obligations as of December 31, 2014.

-As of December 31, 2013 and 2012, the Company guaranteed the debt of third parties of approximately \$13.1 million and \$12.7 million, respectively, primarily related to maximum credit limits on employee and tour-related credit cards and obligations under a venue management agreement.
+As of December 31, 2014 and 2013, the Company guaranteed the debt of third parties of approximately \$13.1 million in each respective period primarily related to maximum credit limits on employee and tour-related credit cards and obligations under a venue management agreement.